eaardal/anyver/README.md

 # Anyver

-Anything Version Manager - A version manager to temporarily replace any program with any script
+Anything Version Manager - A version manager to temporarily replace any program with any script on your PATH.

 ## What does Anyver solve?